 - Volcano Bay Express – From $19.99 – Skip the virtual line one time per participating ride at Volcano Bay

 I realize the above list may seem overwhelming, but here’s how to look at it.
-One day tickets are the most expensive.
+One-day admission tickets are the most expensive.
 If your time is limited and you want to see as much as possible, getting the 1-Day – 2 park ticket with the Universal Express Unlimited option is your best choice.

 Universal Studios discount tickets